 2. Ex PRR 44-Ton Locomotive# 9331 Overhaul and Restoration

 This privately owned GE 44-ton locomotive #9331 was acquired from the Strasburg railroad in 2013.
 It is a 4-axle diesel-electric locomotive designed for industrial and light switching duties.
 The original caterpillar engines have exceeded their anticipated lifespan.
 In lieu of scrapping the locomotive, the owner has decided to perform an extensive overhaul while preserving its appearance and heritage.
-Work will occur in Walkersville and will include:
+Work is presently underway in Walkersville and include:s

 Prime Mover Replacement